This post is also available in: हिन्दी (Hindi)

 • Skin rashes- tiny red/pinkish rashes seen on the skin that don’t fade away on pressing with clear glass against the skin.
 On darker skin, these can be observed on lighter areas of the body such as palms, soles, tummy, or whites of eyes.

-Signs and symptoms in babies and newborns:
+Signs and symptoms of meningitis in babies and newborns:

 • Constant or high pitched cry